WeCanCodeIT/CSlides/src/Git/GitHubIntro/index.md

 <div float="right"><img src="./resources/Git16.png" /></div>

-- In order to link up our local <mark>HelloWorld<mark> repositry with GitHub, we must create a repositry in GitHub.
+- In order to link up our local <mark>HelloWorld<mark> repository with GitHub, we must create a repository in GitHub.

 - Use Chrome to open your home page in the GitHub account we just created.